ayalan/deg-practice/README.md

 grep -A 20 "!Sample_title" GSE183590_family.soft | head -n 40
 ```

-If you're using zsh, use single quotes instead of double in the grep command.
+If we're using zsh, use single quotes instead of double in the grep command.

 This file helps in identifying which SRA accession (and thus FASTQ file) corresponds to which cell line and experimental condition, crucial for downstream analysis.